Fibroids are lumps of muscle, like meatballs, growing within the womb.

 Single Incision Laparoscopy is done with Just One Cut of 3cm at the belly button.

-This is a more advanced laparoscopy with fast recovery and almost no visible scar of surgery.
+This is a more advanced laparoscopy surgery that has the benefits of a fast recovery and a surgical scar that is barely visible.

 Conventional Laparoscopy is done with 3-4 small abdominal cuts of 0.5 to 1 cm.